 Find Cabinets that Fit Your Everyday Lifestyle and Needs

-So, you’re going to invest in new kitchen cabinets.
+You’re going to invest in a new kitchen, so what do you need to know when choosing cabinets?
 You may have begun research on door styles that will complement your home’s architecture, and thought about how much of your remodel budget will go to cabinets.
 Style and cost, however, are not the only factors to consider.

 Your Kitchen is a Workspace

 Design glitches can present real hazards and hair-pulling inefficiencies.
 Start with the safety basics.
 There are standard best practices for adequate landing spaces by cooktops, microwaves and ovens.
 Next are slip-resistant flooring, adequate task lighting, and safe storage for knives.
 Efficient kitchen design includes elements you may have never considered.
 For example, if you are right-handed, which side of the sink is the ideal place for your dishwasher?
 How do you accommodate counter heights when one family member is tall and the other short?
 Have a professional kitchen designer (not an interior designer) create or review your plan to cover those bases.
 CliqStudios offers online kitchen design as a free service.

 Choosing Cabinets for Your Lifestyle

 There are many things to consider when choosing cabinets for your lifestyle.
 Are you a gourmet cook?
 Or do you, on a high-culinary-arts day, slap together a simple meal in ten minutes?
 Do you move gracefully through rooms featuring expensive antiques or artwork?

 Or is your home more similar to a cyclone, with activity dictated by children, pets, and sports fans?
 Perhaps a member of your family has some physical limitations that need accommodation.
 Imagine activities when choosing each of the following:

 Face Frame or Frameless?